Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 - Complete the Portfolio Project with a passing grade according to the associated rubric
 - Complete all required Assignments and Quizzes with a passing grade
 - One Quiz or Assignment may be dropped
-- Actively participate in class and abide by the attendance policy
+- Actively participate in class and abide by the [Attendance Policy](https://make.sc/attendance-policy)
-- Make up all classwork from all absences
+- Make up classwork from all absences

 ## Data Science Technical Interview Topics Covered in this course